Skip to content Skip to footer

 Preservation: An activity within archiving in which specific items of data are maintained over time so that they can still be accessed and understood through changes in technology.
 CODATA RDM Terminology (version 2023) License: CC BY 4.0

-Data storage
+Data repository

 Embargo